ezhang17/wildfire-analysis/README.md

 # wildfire-analysis
 ## Purpose
-This repository contains resources and code for analyzing smoke impact on Green Bay, Wisconsin for the last 60 years.
+This repository contains resources and code for analyzing smoke impact on Green Bay, Wisconsin for the last 60 years with a focus on asthma impacts.
 We start with a common analysis and formulation of a smoke estimate using wildfire data.
+We then use the smoke estimates from the last 60 years to predict smoke estimates for the next 25 years.
+We extend the common analysis by adding asthma data and performing an analysis on the relationship between smoke estimates and asthma emergency visit and hospitalization rates in Green Bay, WI.

+We report our background research, methodology, findings, implications, limitations, and a discussion on human centered data science in a written report that can be found in the root of this repository as `Final Report.pdf`.

 ## Licensing
 The `common_analysis.ipynb` notebook uses code adapted from example codes for [extracting wildfire geojson data and calculating distances](https://drive.google.com/file/d/1B7AGlaW7d-27bHKLVXGBwLt8T-Elx-HB/view?usp=drive_link) (Revision 1.1 - August 16, 2024) and [acquiring the AQS API data](https://drive.google.com/file/d/1fwS60QStiMDqwINvW2LEDFBX5xg6Wnmg/view?usp=drive_link) (Revision 1.2 - August 16, 2024) developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons CC-BY](https://creativecommons.org/licenses/by/4.0/) license.

-The code in this repository is available under the [MIT license](https://opensource.org/license/mit).
+The code in this repository (`common_analysis.ipynb` and `asthma_analysis.ipynb`) is available under the [MIT license](https://opensource.org/license/mit).

 ## Analysis Process
 ### Part 1 - Common Analysis